jessicajcss/portfolio/content/projects.md

     filters:
       folders:
       - project
-    text: I enjoy making things.
+    text: I enjoy exploring the environmental dynamics.
 Here are a selection of projects that I have worked on over the years.
     title: Selected Projects
   design: